 Family members trust that when they admit their loved one to a nursing home, they will be cared for physically and emotionally.
 Unfortunately, cases of emotional abuse occur, leaving an elderly or incapacitated individual traumatized and suffering in many different ways.
 If you believe your loved one has experienced or is currently experiencing emotional abuse in a nursing home, assisted living facility or other facility, or even by a home health care provider, it is essential that you take action now to stop the abuse or seek remedies for abuse that has already occurred.

-At Klein & Carney Co., L.P.A., in Cleveland, we handle all types of elderly abuse and neglect cases, including those involving emotional trauma.
+At Klein & Carney Co., LLC, in Cleveland, we handle all types of elderly abuse and neglect cases, including those involving emotional trauma.
 Whether your loved one is a parent, grandparent or other relative, our firm is committed to standing up for his or her rights.
 We have handled cases involving verbal threats, insults, humiliation, intimidation, manipulation and isolation, among others.
 Our compassionate lawyers take these cases seriously and act swiftly on your behalf to protect your loved one in a nursing home or assisted living facility.

 Symptoms Of Nursing Home Emotional Abuse